Daniel-KM/Omeka-S-module-ModelViewer/README.md

 or "webp".
 This name allows to make the distinction between the thumbnail and the textures that belong to the item.

+### Viewer modes

+The viewer has two interaction modes, toggled by the buttons in the bottom right
+corner:

+- Eye mode (default): left-click and drag to orbit the object around its center.
+  Scroll to zoom in/out.
+- Globe mode: left-click and drag to look around (the camera stays in place and the view direction rotates, like turning your head).
+Scroll to move forward/backward.
+Useful for exploring the inside of architectural 3D models.

+On load, the object auto-rotates slowly.
+The auto-rotation stops on the first user interaction.

+### Lighting

+Since version 3.4.4-183, the viewer uses image-based lighting (IBL) via the Three.js `RoomEnvironment`, which produces natural, uniform lighting from all directions.
+The original PBR materials embedded in glTF models (roughness, metalness, normal maps) are preserved, giving accurate colors similar to original.

+The previous flat `AmbientLight` configuration has been removed from the default settings.
+If you had a custom lighting config, you can update it in the main settings to benefit from the new IBL lighting (simply remove the `lights` key from the JSON).

+Extra lights can still be added via the `lights` key in the config for specific use cases (e.g. `architecture` light preset for indoor scenes).

 ### Specific config

 When a model doesn't contain all the required data to build a scene, in